DehuaZhao/doubanjiang/README_en.md

 ## Why this project

-This extension converts Douban Movie user's ratings into a more reasonable coordinate.
+This extension converts ratings from Douban Movie users into a more reasonable coordinate.

-As you could do some calculation yourself with the following json example.
-The current movie score is __weighted average user stars from 0 to 5, then multiply by 2__, which means translating star{one, two, three, four, five} into points{2, 4, 6, 8, 10}.
-And what this extension does, is translate those stars into points{0, 0.25, 5, 7.5, 10}.
+As you can see from the following JSON from Douban Movie API, the current score is done by calculating __weighted average user stars then multiply it by 2__.
+By doing that, the stars ranging from 1 to 5 are translated into points in the set {2, 4, 6, 8, 10}.
+However, the stars are supposed to be mapped into the range of {0, 0.25, 5, 7.5, 10}.
+This extension provides such a way to perform the desired transformation.

 api.douban.com/v2/movie/subject/25980443
 ```json